Website Speed Optimization with Shopify Plus

-The Importance of Website Speed Optimization
+The Importance of Website Speed Optimization for Ecommerce

 What Affects Site Speed?

 A variety of factors impact site speed.
-Some aspects are out of your control, like the condition and capability of your customers' devices, their internet connection, and their mobile service, which can lead to slow load times.
-On the other hand, a visitor accessing your online store from a computer with a fast processor and a high-speed WiFi connection will rely on your site's loading speed to have a great experience.
+Some aspects are out of your control, like the condition and capability of customers' devices, their internet connection, and their mobile service, which can lead to slow load times.
+On the other hand, a visitor accessing an online store from a computer with a fast processor and a high-speed WiFi connection will rely on your site's loading speed to have a great experience.

 Most ecommerce websites consist of various features, functions, codes, copy, embedded social feeds, imagery, and video content.
-While these components make a site unique and can contribute to a positive customer experience, they can also slow down your site speed.
+While these components make a site unique and can contribute to a positive customer experience, they can also slow down site speed.

 • First Contentful Paint